 The SEC charges SBF with two counts of securities fraud

 The SEC was the first government agency to announce charges against SBF on Tuesday, December 14.
-The SEC charged SBF with two counts of securities fraud, accusing him of violating the antifraud provisions of the Securities Exchange Acts of 1933 and 1944.
+And, the SEC charged SBF with two counts of securities fraud, accusing him of violating the antifraud provisions of the Securities Exchange Acts of 1933 and 1944.